gautamkumar1/Domorph-Agent/README.md

 @about.html change the main heading to "Our Amazing Team"
 @products.html update the pricing from $99 to $89
 @talk.html make the Send button background white and text black
+@index.html change all buttons to have rounded corners and blue background
+@contact.html redesign the entire page with a modern dark theme
 ```

 The system handles these commands by: